zammera/Smart_Shopper/README.md

 # SmartShopper Project
-A web app service that optimize grocery shopping and provide the most cost effective options to do your grocery in store.
+A web app service that optimizes grocery shopping and provides the most cost effective options to do your grocery in store.

 ## Participants: